A combination of the old and the new

 Totnes has an array of restaurants, cafes, pubs and wine bars which offer a wonderful range of internationally inspired cuisine.

-The award-winning Sunday Good Food Market is held on the third Sunday of the month providing you the chance to purchase and sample some of the very best in local South Devon produce.
+The Totnes Sunday Food Market is held on the third Sunday of the month providing you the chance to purchase and sample some of the very best in local South Devon produce.

 By the 12th Century Totnes had established itself as a market town and prospered throughout the medieval period.
 In recent times it has gained a reputation as a centre for learning, arts, alternative lifestyles and culture.